minimuutti/minimuutti.github.io/en/blog/_posts/2020-01-29-house-rules.md

 Everyone has bad days and those days you couldn't give a damn about rules.
 But if you ignore the rules "just this one time because I'm so tired" your dog will be really confused next time.

 When you are in a bad mood your dog will sense it too.
 Your dog might see you as weak instead of balanced person.
 He might try something forbidden especially if you have gave in at some other time you have been in a bad mood.
-Or he might see you as too unbalanced and unable to do right desicions and deside not to obey.
-On the otherhand he might be so emphatic that he becomes anxious just to see you in a bad mood and unintentionally stop obeying because he's too anxious.
+Or he might see you as too unbalanced and unable to do right decisions and decide not to obey.
+On the other hand he might be so emphatic that he becomes anxious just to see you in a bad mood and unintentionally stop obeying because he's too anxious.

 Following the rules consistently is hard but the more you give in the worse he behaves.
 Bad behaviour turns little by little to new "normal" and nobody wants that.
 Create rules that are relatively easy to follow through, even those days you're feeling tired.